 Just as in the previous point, we are telling our loftiness will turn down our potential investors.
 Even though we have perfect plans and beautiful slides, our attitude and the way we talk are still taking a crucial part.
 Never share our bad-mouth about our competitors and stay humble.

 Common mistakes in PowerPoint 14: Messy charts

 Charts, graphs, and tables are great to display our data.
-Don’t create the mistake of packing too much data into a single slide, making the analysis hard to think.
+Don’t create the mistake of packing too much data into a single slide, making the analysis hard to think about.
 Go for simplicity and cleanness to captivate our audience at first sight.
 To do that, break down high-level information into multiple slides.

 Common mistakes in PowerPoint 15: Cliché content

 Our investors hate tacky things for sure.
-That is why avoid cliché like explaining our company as simple as “What is Biology?
+That is why avoid cliché like explaining our company as simply as “What is Biology?
 Biology isn’t math”.
 Find an excellent way to present our concept, build storytelling, and attract emotions.
 In the same way, keep a note that investors can be so critical.
 So, make sure to know our content better than anyone else.

 Common mistakes in PowerPoint 16: Lacks of branding

 If we want to stand out, we polish our pitch deck by making it a seamless and well-to-do result.
-Besides that, we can achieve this by using suitable fonts, colors, icons, layout, and images that match our brand’s look and feel.
+Besides that, we can achieve this by using suitable fonts, colors, icons, layouts, and images that match our brand’s look and feel.
 Include your logo and tagline as well.